Tools2023-06-26

 Before diving into squashing commits, let's briefly understand the basic structure of Git commits.
 Each commit in Git represents a snapshot of a project at a specific point in time.
 Commits contain a unique identifier (SHA), author information, a commit message, and references to parent commits.
 The commit history forms a directed acyclic graph, enabling easy traversal and tracking of changes made over time.

-What is Commit Squashing?
+What is Commit Squashing in Git?

 Commit squashing involves combining multiple commits into a single, well-structured commit.
 By squashing commits, developers can condense a series of small, incremental changes into a single meaningful change, making the commit history more coherent and comprehensible.
 Squashing is especially useful when preparing a clean and concise commit for code review or before merging into a main branch.

-Squashing Commits with Git Commands
+How to Squash Commits with Git Commands?

 To squash commits using Git commands, follow these steps: